harbaadis/Wiline-task/README.txt

 ## Testing

-You can test the API using tools like curl or Postman.
+You can test the backend API using tools like curl or Postman.
 Here are some example commands:

 - Fetch all users: `curl http://localhost:3001/users`
 - Fetch a user by ID: `curl http://localhost:3001/users/1`